flass/pantagruel/README.md

 # *Pantagruel*: a bioinformatic pipeline for the inference of gene evolution scenarios in bacterial pangenomes.

+## News

+the [Dockerfile] (a 'recipe' to generate a Docker image) is now ready!
+Use it to generate a Docker image containing all Pantagruel dependencies; then use that image to run `pantagruel` commmands within the environment provided by the container, as explained [here](https://github.com/flass/pantagruel/blob/master/INSTALL.md#the-container-worryless-way)

 ## Reference

 26/03/2019: now on bioRxiv! [https://www.biorxiv.org/content/10.1101/586495v2](https://www.biorxiv.org/content/10.1101/586495v2)